ctd2121/boston_public_transportation/README.md

 # boston_public_transportation
-Developing an origin-destination matrix using conventional techniques and comparing to that obtained from MBTA turnstile data
+Developing an origin-destination matrix using conventional techniques and comparing to that obtained using MBTA turnstile data